mphoittech/-oracle-simphony-pricing-zones/docs/process-flows.md

 * Modify the **Effective Groups** in EMC:

   * Link them to the new **Seasonal Zone**
-  * Align menu items, price levels, and combo structures with current campaign pricing strategy.
+  * Align menu items, price levels, and combo structures with the incoming campaign pricing strategy.

 ---